AdamMC-GL/ipassAI/README.md

 from the yellow face, then blue, red, green, orange and at last white.
 After this the algorithm will solve the cube an the user will be given a series of moves that was used to solve it.

+Note:
+- When asked for the yellow face, have the face towards yourself and have the orange face on top for the correct orientation.
+- When asked for the blue, red, green, and orange face, have the face towards yourself and have the yellow face on top for the correct orientation.
+- When asked for the white face, have the face towards yourself and have the red face on top for the correct orientation.

 # syntax
 In rubix solving there is a special syntax used.
 To make this application accessible this syntax is not used.
 Instead each move will be written as which face needs to be turned, and which direction.
 With C meaning clockwise, and CC meaning counter clockwise.